pkElectronics/OctoPrintStudio/README.md

 streams based on printing progress and activity.
 It also checks weather the OBS-Studio instance is still alive and restarts OBS if necessary and reconnects the stream (linux only)

+If you need support on a commercial scale to monitor larger printfarms, feel free to contact me.

 ## Dependencies

 ### Python 3